Menithal/ActionCameraPlugin/readme.md

 - `actionCameraSwapClamp`: Time in seconds, before changing camera sides
 - `shoulderCameraPositioningTime`: Time in seconds how long the camera takes to move to the new side when over shoulder
 - `bodyCameraPositioningTime`: Time in seconds how long the camera takes to move to the new side when Showing the Body.
 - `actionCameraDistance`: In Meters how far back or front the camera should be from the avatar.
-(Relative Z axis, not the actual distance)
+- `inBetweenCameraEnabled`: If true, enables experimental inbetween cameras when swapping direction in an Action Camera (shoulder or body).
+Tries to keep an arc.

+- `reverseFBT`: If true, inverses the side for full body camera. defaults false.
+- `reverseShoulder`: If true, inverses the side of the shoulder camera. defaults false.
 - `removeAvatarInsteadOfHead`: Instead of removing the avatar, when set to false, will remove only the head of the avatar, when in first person mode. defaults true.
 - `disableTopCamera`: If true, Disables Top Down Camera. defaults false.
 - `disableFBTCamera`: If true, Disables Full body Front-side Camera. defaults false.
 - `disableFPSCamera`: If true, Disables FPS Camera. defaults false.
 - `disableFPSCamera`: If true, Disables FPS Camera. defaults false.
-- `reverseFBT`: If true, inverses the side for full body camera. defaults false.
-- `reverseShoulder`: If true, inverses the side of the shoulder camera. defaults false.
 - `forwardVerticalOffset`: Defaults to 0, Adds vertical offset to gesture detection points.
 Increase value if you tend to have your pointing higher or lower than normal when looking at first person view.

 #### Notice: